mauriciovieira/mauriciovieira.github.io/_posts/2016-09-05-braziljs-nolan-lawson.markdown

 header-img: "img/braziljs-bg.jpg"
 ---

-[Nolan Dawson](https://nolanlawson.com/) is part of [Microsoft Edge](//edge.ms) team and also talked about ServiceWorkers and WebWorkers.
+[Nolan Lawson](https://nolanlawson.com/) is part of [Microsoft Edge](//edge.ms) team and also talked about ServiceWorkers and WebWorkers.

 <h2 class="section-heading">Motivation</h2>

-According to him, all these stuff blocks the DOM:
+According to him, all these stuff blocks the DOM somehow (_those APIs block the DOM, but [not 100%](https://twitter.com/nolanlawson/status/772984268804939777) and also heavily dependent upon the browser and usage_):

 <ul>
   <li>[IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/)</li>